 A Workgroup member suggested starting with a 12-degree threshold based on historical data, while the Proposer emphasised the need for a pragmatic, best endeavours approach to reporting, adjusting thresholds as more data becomes available.

-A Workgroup observer shared analysis which informed the inclusion of a 12-degree phase jump angle within 20 milliseconds as a trigger for system incident reports within the proposed legal text, with the Proposer and NESO SME debating the practicality and benefit of monitoring such events given current data limitations.
+A Workgroup observer shared analysis which informed the inclusion of a 12-degree phase jump angle within 20 milliseconds as a trigger for System Incident Reports within the proposed legal text, with the Proposer and NESO SME debating the practicality and benefit of monitoring such events given current data limitations.
 Phase Jump Incident Reporting slides shared with the Workgroup can be found in Annex 06.

 The NESO SME shared that NESO acknowledges that phase angle jumps are a relevant power system phenomenon and recognises the evidence presented regarding historical Vector Shift concerns, generator ride-through requirements, and the growing importance of phase angle behaviour as inverter-based resources (IBRs) increase on the system.
 However, NESO does not currently have the operational capability to monitor, assess and report phase jump events in the manner proposed.
 Although future Wide Area Monitoring System (WAMS) capabilities are expected to improve this, the platform is not yet operational and key aspects, including monitoring coverage, measurement accuracy, reporting functionality, monitored locations, data retention requirements and associated operational processes, have not yet been assessed.
 As a result, NESO is unable to determine the practical feasibility of implementing the requirement or estimate the number of reportable events that may arise.